edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/emcustom.rst

 This example shows how to parse the data for `I420` and `RGBA` formatted buffers.

 The following function performs a passthrough operation on the buffer and counts the average intensity of this buffer.
 The average intensity of the whole frame is added as the single parameter to the output metadata.
-This example doesn't represent an integration into EDGESTREAM.
+This example doesn't represent an integration into EDGEMATRIX Stream.
 Check the Average Intensity example for the relevant example.

 .. code-block:: cpp